 One of the largest oil and gas pipeline operators in North America was delivering oil to a client that was not always able to accept the incoming batches.
 The operator was challenged to quantify the system impacts of deferred downstream deliveries.
 They also needed to determine whether the existing tankage at upstream oil terminals would be adequate to store the deferred batches.
-To better understand the system behavior and overall network impacts of the existing problems, the company authorized the development of a network simulation model.
+To better understand the system behavior and impacts of the existing problems in the pipeline network design, the company authorized the development of a network simulation model.
 The project was carried out by the AnyLogic Company and Stream Systems Ltd.

 The business objectives of the project were: